 I eat lunch

 Here, the language model tells that the translation “I am eating” sounds natural and will suggest the same as output.

 Formal languages (like a programming language) are precisely defined.
 All the words and their usage is predefined in the system.
 Anyone who knows a specific programming language can understand what’s written without any formal specification.

 Natural language, on the other hand, isn’t designed; it evolves according to the convenience and learning of an individual.
 There are several terms in natural language that can be used in a number of ways.
 This introduces ambiguity but can still be understood by humans.

 Machines only understand the language of numbers.
 For creating language models, it is necessary to convert all the words into a sequence of numbers.
 For the modellers, this is known as encodings.

 Encodings can be simple or complex.
 Generally, a number is assigned to every word and this is called label-encoding.
-In a sentence “I love to play cricket on weekends”, every word is assigned a number [1, 2, 3, 4, 5, 6].
+In the sentence “I love to play cricket on weekends”, every word is assigned a number [1, 2, 3, 4, 5, 6].
 This is an example of how encoding is done (one-hot encoding).

 How does Language Model Works?

 Language Models determine the probability of the next word by analyzing the text in data.
 These models interpret the data by feeding it through algorithms.